Daniel Parke Custis: Death

-Custis died on July 8, 1757, in New Kent County, Virginia, most likely of a heart attack.
-He is buried in the graveyard of the Bruton Parish Church in Williamsburg, Virginia next to two of his children he had with his wife, Daniel Parke Custis, Jr. and Frances Parke Custis.
-Two years after Custis's death, on January 6, 1759, Martha married George Washington.
+Custis died on July 8, 1757, in New Kent County, Virginia, with some historians stating the cause of death as a heart attack, but others stating that he died from a severe throat infection.

+Custis is buried in the graveyard of the Bruton Parish Church in Williamsburg, Virginia beside two of his children, Daniel Parke Custis, Jr., and Frances Parke Custis.
+Eighteen months after Custis died, his widow Martha married George Washington on January 6, 1759.